l7mp/stunner/docs/GATEWAY.md

 the STUNner gateway operator will refuse to generate a dataplane running config until the user attaches a valid GatewayConfig to the hierarchy.

-The following example sets the [`plaintext` authentication](AUTH.md) mechanism for STUNner using the username/password pair `user-1/pass-1`, and the authentication realm `stunner.l7mp.io`.
+The following example takes the [STUNner authentication settings](AUTH.md) from the Secret called called `stunner-auth-secret` in the `stunner` namespace, sets the authentication realm to `stunner.l7mp.io`, and puts the dataplane loglevel to `all:DEBUG,turn:INFO` (this will set all loggers to `DEBUG` level except the TURN protocol machinery's logger which is set to `INFO`).

 ```yaml
 apiVersion: stunner.l7mp.io/v1alpha1